Why Do Breasts Have To Be Crammed Into Bras?

 I also do sincerely wish that there were more beautiful options for lingerie that is both ethical and comfortable for women with bigger breasts.* Some days I do want to wear something black and lacy - there's days where that is what makes me feel most beautiful and like myself.
 But something that is comfortable all day, not just looks pretty in a photoshoot or for just a few hours.
 I'm not hardcore one way or the other (to me, bras are not a necessity, nor are they evil).

 All I'm asking for is for the ability to choose whatever makes me most secure in my own body.
 I still probably won't choose to wear it on the regular, but at least I have the option.
 That said, I want to not be judged or stared at for choosing to not wear one.
 More than anything, I want other women to feel they have that choice as well.
 Our bodies are our own, and no one should have any say over what we choose (or choose not) to adorn them with.

-*I've found two brands that make the perfect everyday bra for me - comfortable, natural and a perfect fit (I'll be sharing who in an upcoming post)
+Update: I've found a few brands that make the perfect everyday bra for me - comfortable, natural and a perfect fit (I'll be sharing who in future posts).